desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 0. MUST verify that the Child is not currently securely delegated;

-1. MUST query the CDS/CDNSKEY records located at each of the Signaling Names (using standard DNS resolution);
+1. MUST query the CDS/CDNSKEY records located at each of the Signaling Names (using a trusted validating DNS resolver);

-2. MUST perform DNSSEC validation of all responses retrieved in Step 1;

-3. SHOULD query the CDS/CDNSKEY records located at the Child zone apex, directly from each of the authoritative nameservers as given in the Child NS record set;
+2. SHOULD query the CDS/CDNSKEY records located at the Child zone apex, directly from each of the authoritative nameservers as given in the Child NS record set;

-4. MUST check that all CDS/CDNSKEY record sets retrieved in Steps 1 and 3 have equal record contents;
+3. MUST check that all CDS/CDNSKEY record sets retrieved in Steps 1 and 3 have equal record contents;

-5. SHOULD derive a DS record set from the retrieved CDS/CDNSKEY record sets and publish it in the Parent zone, as to secure the Child's delegation.
+4. SHOULD derive a DS record set from the retrieved CDS/CDNSKEY record sets and publish it in the Parent zone, as to secure the Child's delegation.